p1atdev/comb-web-backup/README.md

-# Kaijo Festival 131th Web Site
+# Kaijo Computer Club Web Site

 We recommend to look at the [documentation](https://v3.nuxtjs.org).